kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

            convert_if_needed(rightSubtree);
         /*
           Check if, when we converted the rightSubtree, delete_key moved.
-          Comments: If the root of the right subtree had to be converted, either a left or right rotation occurred, or a fusion (with the parent, rightSubtree and a sibling occurred).
-If a left rotation occurred (that "steals" a key from the left sibling and brings down the delete_key), then delete_key becomes the first key in the converted rightSubtree.
+          Comments: If the root of the right subtree had to be converted, either a rotation occurred, or a fusion (with the parent, rightSubtree and a sibling occurred).
+If a left rotation occurred (that "stold" a key from the left sibling and brought down the delete_key), then delete_key becomes the first key rightSubtree.

           If a right rotation occurred, delete_key is unaffected.
-          This reasoning concerning rotations applies both when pdelete is a 3-node and when it is a 4-node.
+This applies regardless whether pdelete is a 3-node or a 4-node.

-          If a fusion of a parent key, rightSubtree and a sibling occurred, delete_key moves down into rightSubtree becoming its 2nd key.
+          If a fusion of a parent keye and a sibling key with righSubtree occurred, delete_key becomes the 2nd key in rightSubtree.

-          Conclusion: Therefore we must check if delete_key is now the first or second key of rightSubtree...
+          Therefore we check if delete_key is now the first or second key of rightSubtree, and...
          */
          if (delete_key == rightSubtree->key(0) || delete_key == rightSubtree->key(1)) {

-             // ...if it is, reset delete_key_index...
-             delete_key_index = (delete_key == rightSubtree->key(0)) ?
+             // ...if it is, we reset delete_key_index, and... delete_key_index = (delete_key == rightSubtree->key(0)) ?
 0 : 1;

-             if (rightSubtree->isLeaf()) { // ...and if the rightSubtree is a leaf, we are done.
+             if (rightSubtree->isLeaf()) { // ...if rightSubtree is a leaf, we're done; otherwise, ...

                   return {rightSubtree, delete_key_index, rightSubtree};
              }
-             // ...otherwise, we start over by recursing, passing prightSubtree (as the Node with the delete_key) and the new delete_key_index. return get_delete_successor(rightSubtree, delete_key, delete_key_index);
+             // ...we start all over, passing the converted prightSubtree and the new delete_key_index value. return get_delete_successor(rightSubtree, delete_key, delete_key_index);
          }
       }

       // We get here if rightSubtree was not a leaf.

-      // find left-most node of right subtree, converting 2-nodes as we search.
+      // Finds the left-most node (of right subtree) and convert 2-nodes encountered.
       Node *psuccessor = get_successor_node(rightSubtree);

       return {pdelete, delete_key_index, psuccessor};